Nikola Gruevski: Prime Minister (2006–2016)

-In 2014, Gruevski began to rush plans through Parliament to create a tax-free autonomous trade zone that falls outside the purview of both domestic and international regulators.
-The move raised alarm among Parliament members.
+The US Department of State in its 2013 "Macedonia Human Rights Report" reported that the mainstream media rarely published views against the government.
+The elections on 27 April 2014 were also won by VMRO-DPMNE.
+SDSM did not recognize the results and boycotted the parliament due to electoral fraud.
+In 2014, Gruevski began to rush plans through parliament to create a tax-free autonomous trade zone that falls outside the purview of both domestic and international regulators.
+The move raised alarm among government critics and some supporters of Gruevski as it sounded like a license to commit financial crimes.
 The European Union's Venice Commission commented that "If all laws (other than criminal laws) are to be enacted and enforced by a managing body rather than the constitutionally recognised lawmaker and executive, this zone becomes a sort of a 'State within a State' separate from the existing constitutional structure" and could become "a haven for 'dirty money.'"
+The World Media Freedom Index 2014 by the organization Reporters Without Borders ranked Macedonia in the 123rd place out of 179 countries.

-In 2015 the former prime minister and founder of the VMRO-DPMNE, Ljubčo Georgievski accused Gruevski's government of having a goal to serbianise the country, finally joining it to Serbia.
+In 2015, the former prime minister and founder of the VMRO-DPMNE, Ljubčo Georgievski accused Gruevski's government of having a goal to serbianize the country, and join it to Serbia.
+However, a political analyst disputed this argument and made the accusation that there was bulgarianization instead for favoring Bulgarian historical figures.